awslabs/mountpoint-s3-csi-driver/docs/INSTALL.md

 #### Amazon EKS managed add-on

-> [!NOTE]
-> Mountpoint for Amazon S3 CSI Driver v2.0.0 EKS add-on is not available yet, but we're actively working to release it.
-In the meantime, if you want to use v2 features, you can consider using our Helm chart or Kustomization manifests.

 See [the Amazon EKS guide](https://docs.aws.amazon.com/eks/latest/userguide/s3-csi.html) for more details on installing the Amazon EKS managed add-on of Mountpoint for Amazon S3 CSI Driver.

 #### Helm